osisoft/APIDocumentationSandbox/content/api-reference/integration/resolved-data-views.md

 ---

 # Resolved Data Views
 This portion of the overall [data views API](https://ocs-docs.osisoft.com/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Data_Views_API_Overview.html) is the resources that resolve per-user for each data view.
-For a description of what this information is, and how to use it, see the [documentation](https://ocs-docs.osisoft.com/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.html) for resolved data views.<br/>
+For a description of what this information is, and how to use it, see the [documentation](https://ocs-docs.osisoft.com/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.html) for resolved data views.

 ## Get Available Field Sets